 Being a ridge-runner wasn't an occupation Otis Strate was especially proud of, being in all other respects a fine, law-abiding citizen, but it put food on the table and in these parts it wasn't fit to quibble over the legality of something his family had done since before they'd come to the New World.
 His moonshine was some of the best, too, and he still made it like it was supposed to be, without all the shortcuts most of the kids were trying – the one's that made you blind or set you one foot in the grave with the first swig.
 He himself didn't drink, not anymore.
 Age, wisdom, and seeing one too many bootleggers flip their cars over the ridge had scared him off of it except for medicinal purposes.

-"Pa', what's Momma an' aunt Mary fussin' about?"
-For ten year old Enos, hearing his ma' yelling at someone was a regular occurrence, though like as not it usually tended to be himself or his pa'.
+"Pa', what's Momma and aunt Mary fussing about?"
+For ten year old Enos, hearing his ma' yelling at someone was a regular occurrence, though like as not it usually tended to be himself or his father.

-"It ain't yer business, son.
-'Sides, you're too young t' understand if I told ya'."
+"It ain't your business, son.
+'Sides, you're too young to understand if I told you."

 Enos looked up from the stick he was trying unsuccessfully to whittle into anything recognizable.
 "I ain't a baby no more, Pa'," he complained, sourly.

 Otis Strate just laughed and ruffled the boy's hair.
-"Don't try t' grow up too fast, Enos.
-It ain't as much fun as ya' think it is.
-Your ma's just gratin' over th' fact that your aunt's sparkin' a revenuer."
+"Don't try to grow up too fast, Enos.
+It ain't as much fun as you think it is.
+Your ma's just grating over the fact that your aunt's sparking a revenuer."

 The debate inside took on a new pitch and less than a minute later, the screen door slammed open, whacking the side of the house with a resounding 'smack' as Mary Tribble, his mother's younger sister, stormed out of the house, across the porch, and down the steps where Enos and his father sat.

 She turned around, her face flushed in anger.
 "You just stay out of it, Agnes!
-You think everything an' ever'one's your business, well I'm not – not anymore!
-I love him an' he loves me, an' I don't care what his job is.
+You think everything and everyone's your business, well I'm not – not anymore!
+I love him and he loves me, and I don't care what his job is.
 Maybe he'll get me outta these God-forsaken hills!"

 Ages Strate wasn't moved.
-"Don't you come callin' on us when he turns y' in, Mary.
-All he's after's yer virtue an' findin' out when Otis' runnin' again.
+"Don't you come calling on us when he turns you in, Mary.
+All he's after is your virtue and finding out when Otis is running again.
 Mark my words, sister."

-"If momma heard you talkin' like that, she'd let you have it!"
+"If momma heard you talking like that, she'd let you have it!"

-"Momma ain't nothin' but bones an' worm food fifteen years come next spring, an' I reckon her spirit don't need t' be bothered with th' likes of you," she said.
+"Momma ain't nothing but bones and worm food fifteen years come next spring, and I reckon her spirit don't need to be bothered with the likes of you," she said.
 "Now get outta here."

 Mary turned and left and Agnes Strate's eyes settled on Enos.
-"Enos, can't you do nothin' without makin' a mess?
-Get them shavin's off th' steps right now!"
+"Enos, can't you do nothing without making a mess?
+Get them shavings off the steps right now!"

 "Yes, ma'am," he sighed, brushing them from the step into the grass, relieved to see her turn inside once more, closing the screen door behind her.

 Otis watched his wife as she disappeared back into the house, feeling for the boy who seemed to find more of her ire than he deserved.
-"There's a 'shine-moon' tonight," he told Enos, who's eyes immediately brightened.
-A Shine-moon was his pa's word for a full-moon and it meant he'd be going on a long run overnight.
+"There's a shine-moon tonight," he told Enos, who's eyes immediately brightened.
+A Shine-moon was his fathers word for a full-moon and it meant he'd be going on a long run overnight.

-"You're takin' me with ya', right Pa'?
+"You're taking me with you, right Pa'?
 To Aunt Lavinia's?
-Please Pa', I swear I'll stay outta trouble."
+Please, I swear I'll stay outta trouble."

 His father laughed.
-"How is it that two kids can find more scrapes t' get into?
-Tell me again why ya' dyed Lavinia's best table cloth black?"
+"How is it that two kids can find more scrapes to get into?
+Tell me again why you dyed Lavinia's best table cloth black?"

-"We didn't aim t' dye it black," muttered Enos.
-"Daisy said she had a recipe fer invisible ink an' we needed somethin' t' try it on."
+"We didn't aim to dye it black," muttered Enos.
+"Daisy said she had a recipe fer invisible ink and we needed something to try it on."

-"How in heaven's name would ya' think that motor oil, kerosene, an' tar could make any kind of ink, let alone invisible?"
+"How in heaven's name would you think that motor oil, kerosene, and tar could make any kind of ink, let alone invisible?"

 Enos shrugged.
 "It was her idea."

 "That ain't no excuse, Enos," he said, sternly.
-"She's two years younger'n you, an' you oughta know better.
-Cost me a run payin' Lavinia for it, an' you've still got extra chores t' get done t' pay me for it.
-Which, if you're wantin' t' go tonight, you'd best be doin'."
+"She's two years younger than you, and you oughta know better.
+Cost me a run paying Lavinia for it, and you've still got extra chores to get done to pay me for it.
+Which, if you're wanting to go tonight, you'd best be doing."